Last Updated on 30/11/2022 by Barney

 How to improve loam soil.

-Spread an even 5cm layer of soil improver or well rotted manure over the soil to be improved and lightly fork it into the soil.
+Add organic matter or well rotted manure to a depth of around 5cm over the soil and lightly fork it into the soil.

 Top dress (mulch) the worked soil with a further 5cm of conditioner / well rotted manure

 Although a loam soil is the best soil structure to have but it does not hold nutrients as they leach out over time with rain.
 Improving a loam soil is fairly straight forward.
 Spread an even 5cm layer of soil improver or well rotted manure over the soil to be improved and lightly fork it into the soil.
 This should be carried out yearly to keep your soil in tip top condition.
 Healthy soil = healthy plants, fruit and vegetables.